 The ASA received a complaint about an ad for a sex toy which appeared on 16 April, which stated "RES-ERECTION", "Easter Treats" and "Sinful Sunday".
 The complainant felt that using a religious holiday to advertise a sex toy was offensive.
 The ASA understood that Easter was a particularly sacred time of worship for Christians, and noted the ad played particularly on the religious provenance of the holiday by referencing "RES-ERECTION" and "Sinful Sunday".
 As such they considered the use of the religious holiday of Easter to advertise a sex toy was likely to cause serious offence and concluded that it was therefore in breach of the Code (Honey Birdette UK Ltd, 12 July 2017).

-On 14 December 2018 CAP announced the introduction of a new rule in the Advertising Codes that requires that ads ‘must not include gender stereotypes that are likely to cause harm, or serious or widespread offence’.
-This follows a review of gender stereotyping in ads by the ASA and will come into force on 14 June 2019.
-It is also supported by additional guidance on potentially harmful gender stereotypes.
+On 14 December 2018, CAP announced the introduction of a new rule on gender stereotyping in ads, and on 14 June 2019, Code rules 4.9 (CAP Code) and 4.14 (BCAP Code) were introduced.
+This rule states that ads ‘must not include gender stereotypes that are likely to cause harm, or serious or widespread offence’.
+This followed a review of gender stereotyping in ads by the ASA is also supported by additional guidance on potentially harmful gender stereotypes.

 In 2007, the ASA received complaints about an ad that showed a barmaid with the claim “You’d employ her to pull a few pints …. and a few new customers …. but not to do your accounts!”
 The ASA considered that this was likely sexist, insulting and demeaning towards women and likely to cause offence.
 (Licensed Trade Accountants, 2 May 2007).